 Differences and advantages between Ex Works and FOB

-The goods purchased with EXW terms, generally have a cheaper cost, therefore, sometimes, it can be an advantage for those who decide to buy wholesale from China.
-The situation changes, however, if the transport costs increase, thus nullifying any savings on the products’ costs.
-If you choose this type of shipping, indeed you could pay less and save up on the total cost, however you will take all the responsibility for shipping and customs clearance.
-You must make sure that the supplier has the necessary authorizations for the exportation and you must find a forwarder who can offer Ex Works service.
+Goods purchased at EXW conditions generally have a cheaper cost so in some cases it can be an advantage for those who decide to buy wholesale from China.
+However, the issue changes if transport costs increase, nullifying the savings on the cost of goods.
+If you choose this type of shipment, it is true that you can pay less and save on the total cost, but you assume all the responsibilities of shipping, customs clearance, you must make sure that the supplier has the necessary authorizations for export and you must finally find a shipper who offers an Ex Works service.

-On the other hand, while the FOB shipment may appear less advantageous than the EXW one, the reality may be quite different.
-The price estimated by the supplier to deliver the goods to the port of departure could, in fact, be lower than the one quoted by the forwarder; customs clearance and the documents for export are then borne by the supplier making the process easier.
-However, things could go wrong if the supplier refuses to pay local costs as agreed, or if he includes additional expenses that increase the previously agreed cost.
+On the other hand, although fob shipping may appear less advantageous than the EXW condition the reality might be different.
+The price estimated by the supplier to deliver the goods to the port of departure could in fact be lower than that of the freight forwarder; customs clearance and therefore the export documents are then charged to the supplier making the process simpler.
+However, things could go wrong in the event that the supplier refuses to pay the local expenses as agreed or calculates additional expenses that can raise the previously agreed cost.

 Which one is better?
 EX Works or Free On Board ?